 When a network session is established, Oracle Net Services acts as the data courier for both the client application and the database.
 It is responsible for establishing and maintaining the connection between the client application and the database, as well as exchanging messages between them.

-Oracle Net Services support a variety of connection types to the Autonomous Database, including:
+Oracle Net Services supports a variety of connection types to connect to an Autonomous Database instance, including:

-Oracle Call Interface (OCI), which is used by many applications written in C language.
-Examples include Oracle utilities such as Oracle SQL*Plus, SQL*Loader, and Oracle Data Pump.
+Oracle Call Interface (OCI): used by many applications written in C language.
+Examples that use Oracle Call Interface include Oracle utilities such as Oracle SQL*Plus, SQL*Loader, and Oracle Data Pump.

-ODBC drivers, which can be used by applications running on Microsoft Windows, are layered over Oracle Call Interface (OCI).
+ODBC Drivers: used by applications running on Microsoft Windows, that are layered over Oracle Call Interface (OCI).